Ruthnguli/Ruthnguli/README.md

 #                      Hi!
-- 👋 I’m Ruth Nguli an ambetious Data Scientist.
+- 👋 I’m an ambetious Data Scientist.
 - 👀 I’m interested in Machine Learning and AI.
 - 🌱 I’m currently learning Machine Learning and Deep Learning.
 - 💞️ I’m looking foward to collaborate on Machine Learning and Artificial Intelligent activities.